Nintendult/SiriusXM/README.md

 # SiriusXM

+This fork has been modified to copy the AAC audio directly instead of converting to MP3, allowing for no quality loss from what is broadcast.
+The below readme is unmodified.

 This script creates a server that serves HLSstreams for SiriusXM channels.
 With an optional configuration file, the recording mode can record shows from specific channels and even populate ID3 tags on the output file for you.